cau-riken/zaviewer/README.md

 ## Detailed configuration settings [DEV] <a id="dev-config"></a>

 The viewer is flexible thanks to its detailed configuration descriptors which describe the data to display, according to which the UI adapts its behavior.
-Since ZAViewer may run with or without a backend, the configuration
+Note that some limited parts of the configuration are expressed in a similar, but not strictly identical way, depending if ZAViewer runs with or without a backend.

 This configuration is loaded  in several steps when ZAViewer runs with a backend, This configuration is loaded in a single step when ZAViewer runs with or without a backend, the configuration is merged as a single simplified descriptor.

-### Descriptors when using a backend
+### **Descriptors when using a backend**

 In this mode, the configuration needs to be loaded in several sequential steps.